entrylevelitjobs/entrylevelitjobs.github.io/index.markdown

 title: Home
 layout: home
 nav_order: 1
-description: "Resource to help you find an entry level IT job."
+description: "Resources to help you find an entry level IT job."
 permalink: /
 ---